 You can read our complete guide to visiting during Ramadan here.

 Visitors should be mindful when local school holidays occur in Abu Dhabi.
-Most Abu Dhabi schools work on a three-term school year from September to December, January to March, and April to June (some Asian curriculum schools run to a different calendar year).
+The majority of Abu Dhabi schools work on a three-term school year from September to December, January to March, and April to June (some Asian curriculum schools run a different calendar year).

 School holidays in Abu Dhabi generally occur: